microsoft/magentic-ui/README.md

 - 🧠 **Plan Learning and Retrieval**: Learn from previous runs to improve future task automation and save them in a plan gallery.
 Automatically or manually retrieve saved plans in future tasks.
 - 🔀 **Parallel Task Execution**: You can run multiple tasks in parallel and session status indicators will let you know when Magentic-UI needs your input or has completed the task.

 Here's how you can get started with Magentic-UI.
-It's easy to install and run, and you can even build it from source if you prefer.
+It's easy to install and run.

-> **Note**: Before installing, please read the [pre-requisites](#prerequisites) carefully.
+> **Note**: Before installing, please read the [prerequisites](#prerequisites) carefully.
 Magentic-UI requires Docker to run, and if you are on Windows, you will need WSL2.
 We recommend using [uv](https://docs.astral.sh/uv/getting-started/installation/) for a quicker installation.
 If you are using Mac or Linux, you can skip the WSL2 step.

 ```bash
 python3 -m venv .venv